 For Mohanlal fans, who get goosebumps seeing the star folding his mundu or showing exceptional fighting skills, have many moments to cheer, clap and whistle to while watching Pulimurugan.
 Though Mohanlal doesn't deliver any punch dialogues, his screen presence and thrilling action sequences are the USPs of the action thriller.
 Despite being a 56-year-old, the flexibility he has while performing the stunts deserves a special mention.

 Jagapathi Babu as Daddy Girija has carried out a remarkable performance in Pulimurugan.
 After a long time, Vinu Mohan got a chance to perform a notable role as the younger brother of Murugan.
-Even though he remains as a shadow of Mohanlal's character, Vinu has done justice to his character Manikuttan, a village boy, who is also a MBA graduate.
+He remains as a shadow of Mohanlal's character, but Vinu has done justice to his character Manikuttan, a village boy, who is also a MBA graduate.

 D4 Dance reality show fame Ajas, who played a young Murugan in the film, is sure to have a good future in movies after his powerful performance in the Mohanlal-starrer.
 While Lal delivered an impressive performance with few funny one-liners, Suraj Venjaramoodu and Noby remain in their comfort zone with usual comedy roles.